 One of the roles of a leader is to nurture a team; to make people feel supported throughout the whole creative process.
 From the moment when their ‘little furry creatures’ are nascent and may just go on to form the backbone of a successful new product, service or campaign.
 And as I learned at speed when I changed roles from management to creative leadership in my agency-life there’s a big difference between ‘being’ creative and ‘leading for creativity’.

 The whole process of generating and nurturing ideas risks collapsing if the team doesn’t have what’s known as ‘psychological safety’ – the belief that you won’t be punished when you make a mistake.
 Without this none of the behaviours that support creativity and innovation are possible things like risk-taking, speaking up, debate and disagreement.
-The sorts of behaviours that can challenge the status quo and a set the tone for innovation.
+Creative leaders set the tone for innovation.

 Psychological safety – the Google verdict